 - Neighbor search

 1) Neighbor Search

 You can target just listed/just sold properties within the “Neighbor Search” tab.
 Additionally, you can farm in a particular neighborhood.

 The phone numbers you can get from here are limited to landline numbers.

-You can create three types of contact lists: a list of all records, telemarketing, and mailing lists.
+You can create three contact lists: a list of all records, telemarketing, and mailing lists.

 You need to enter at least the street name and the state to do a neighbor search.

-If you want to filter out only confirmed owners, you must check the box “Confirmed Homeowner.”
+To filter out only confirmed owners, check “Confirmed Homeowner.”

 You can choose between Street Search, Radius Search, and Map Search.
 To improve usability, it could be an option to select before to avoid pressing the “Search” button a second time.